 Repetition is another hallmark of solemn prayer.
-For example, at the dedication of the Kirtland Temple, the Prophet prayed following the pattern of "Adam's prayer."
-Hugh W. Nibley, "A House of Glory," in Eloquent Witness: Nibley on Himself, Others, and the Temple, ed.
-Stephen D. Ricks, Collected Works of Hugh Nibley 17 (Salt Lake City: Deseret Book; Provo, UT: FARMS, 2008), 339) with threefold repetition: "O hear, O hear, O hear us, O Lord! . . .
-That we may mingle our voices with those bright, shining seraphs around thy throne" (Doctrine and Covenants 109:78-79).
-Similarly in ApAb, Abraham, having "rebuilt the altar of Adam" at the command of an angel (Hugh W. Nibley, "The Early Christian Prayer Circle," in Mormonism and Early Christianity, ed.
-Todd M. Compton and Stephen D. Ricks, Collected Works of Hugh Nibley 4 [Salt Lake City: Deseret Book, 1987; Provo, UT: FARMS], 57), is reported as having repeatedly raised his voice to God, saying: "El, El, El, El, Yaho'el . . . accept my prayer."
-Cf. ApAb 17:13, 20, from Kulik, Retroverting Slavonic Pseudepigrapha, 23.
-Kulik conjectures that "the fourfold repetition of the transliterated Hebrew 'God' might have come as a substitution for the four letters of God's ineffable name [the Tetragrammaton]" ("Apocalypse of Abraham," 1467n17:13).
-Abraham's prayer was also in imitation of Adam: "May the words of my mouth be acceptable."
-Ginzberg, Legends of the Jews, 1:91.
-Cf. Psalm 54:2: "Hear my prayer, O God; give ear to the words of my mouth."
+For example, at the dedication of the Kirtland temple the Prophet prayed following the pattern of "Adam's prayer" (Hugh W. Nibley, "A House of Glory," in Eloquent Witness: Nibley on Himself, Others, and the Temple, ed.
+Stephen D. Ricks, The Collected Works of Hugh Nibley 17 [Salt Lake City:

+Deseret Book, 2008], 339) with threefold repetition: "O hear, O hear, O hear us, O Lord! ... that we may mingle our voices with those bright, shining seraphs around thy throne" (D&C 109:78-79).
+Similarly in ApAb, Abraham, having "rebuilt the altar of Adam" at the command of an angel (Hugh W. Nibley, "The Early Christian Prayer Circle," in Mormonism and Early Christianity, eds.
+Todd M. Compton and Stephen D. Ricks, The Collected Works of Hugh Nibley 4 [Salt Lake City: Deseret Book, 1987], 57), is reported as having repeatedly raised his voice to God, saying: "El, El, El, El, Yaho'el ...
+Accept my prayer" (cf. Kulik, Retroverting Slavonic Pseudepigrapha, 17:13, 20, p.
+23).
+Kulik conjectures that "the fourfold repetition of the transliterated Hebrew 'God' might have come as a substitution for the four letters of God's ineffable name [the Tetragrammaton]" (Kulik, "Apocalypse of Abraham," 1467n17:13).
+Abraham's prayer was also in imitation of Adam ("May the words of my mouth be acceptable" [Ginzberg, The Legends of the Jews, 1:91]; cf. Psalm 54:2: "Hear my prayer, O God; give ear to the words of my mouth").